tgreaser/Junos-MFA-Yubikey/README.md

 # Junos-MFA-Yubikey AAL2 maybe even AAL3
-MFA to Junos
+DRAFT MFA to Junos
 AAL2 A standard for authentication assurance that requires the claimant to control two different authentication factors.
 5.2.2 Rate Limiting/Throttling using Junos OS.
 Day off so putting in a bummper crop to document howto.(remove when I have worked out with tac the feature requests)

 This is a day 0 on how to start on getting NIST Authenticator Assurance Level 2 (AAL2).
 Once I have some stuff better honed in I will updated .
 **ER in to Juniper on getting this docmuented .
 If like normal the request goes to /dev/null..
 This is my way.
 This ONLY works as of I know of on x86 platforms.
 I have tested on my SRX340, EX4100 and have failed.
+Working with JTAC to verify this is not compiled into arm boxes

 Im waitng on some gear from account team :) ...
 Qfx 5120s, MX301*wish list ,
+My home lab has SRX340, EX4100 and EX4400 .
 Model: ex4400-24mp
 Junos: 25.2R1-S1.4

-Model: ex4600 **waiting on getting one to finish this and other labs
+Model: ex4600 **waiting on getting one to finish this and other labs (I LOVE ISSU on this box)
 Model: Qfx-5120(32 or Y) **waiting on getting one to finish this and other labs

 ## Goal meet or exceed AAL2 requirements